DevT02/peftbackdoor-retry/README.md

 # Security Implications
 This project highlights the risks of using parameter-efficient techniques like LoRA, which can inadvertently introduce vulnerabilities.
 Future work should focus on developing defenses against such attacks.

+This project additionally contains some leftovers of visual prompt tuning testing I decided to combine into instead of creating a new repository.